 Table Games and Activities – lacing cards, mystery box, sequencing cards, bingo, color-letter-image or number recognition cards, matching games, puzzles, linking toys and blocks.

 Music and Movement Activities

 Yoga, Dance, basic Capoeira and Gymnastics will accompany music playing while performing any of the already mentioned activities.

 Yoga We will be using the Barefoot Books Yoga Pretzel illustration cards to learn about the different poses such as the rock, the warrior, and a combination of many animal postures.

-Dance Children will be learning basic, moderate to advanced step coordination, dancing to the tunes of many Latin American music, country, rhythm & blues, rock, rock and roll, ballet, ballroom, Jazz and African countries music.
+Dance Children will be learning basic, moderate to advanced step coordination, dancing to the tunes of many Latin American music, country, rhythm & blues, rock, rock and roll, ballet, ballroom, Jazz and African country's music.

 Capoeira Children will be learning basic poses for the martial art movement component such as Ginga, Cadeira, Au, Balanco, Bananeira, Macaco, Negativa, Role, Troca de Pe, Ponte, and Queda de Rins.
 All movements will be exercised at appropriate age level.

 Gymnastics This unit will mainly focus on cartwheels, Head stands, and tumble and play activities, balancing and concentration.
-It will be also joint with Capoeira during certain activities such as the Au.
+It will also be joint with Capoeira during certain activities, such as the Au.